Planning Commission begins consideration of revised pot dispensary ordinance

 She also suggested that a “park” be better defined.
 “If it has playground equipment, barbeque pits, or grills,” she said, “then that’s a park.
 But to have a piece of land that is there idle” requires review.

 Finally, the ordinance proposes that the Planning Commission and Zoning Coordinator make certain decisions, which would give the Planning Commission exclusive authority, Williams said.
 To her, this violates due process.
-She said ordinance should allow for more than just the Planning Commission to approve the dispensaries, she said.
+She said the ordinance should allow for more than just the Planning Commission to approve the dispensaries, she said.

-Williams concluded her remarks by saying that the Planning Commission should consider ordinances from other jurisdictions to ensure the city proposed revision would be in line with best practices.
+Williams concluded her remarks by saying that the Planning Commission should consider ordinances from other jurisdictions to ensure the proposed revision for the city would be in line with best practices.

 Pot is Schedule One, having “no medicinal use” by definition